front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 ## Prerequisites

 To benefit from this API, you first need to [install the Prismic module](/docs/prismic/installation.html).
-You will also need [a custom GraphQL module](/docs/essentials/extend-the-graphql-schema.html) to define a custom GraphQL schema matching the content you want to expose and implement the corresponding resolver.
+You will also need [a custom GraphQL module](/docs/essentials/extend-the-graphql-schema.html) to define a GraphQL schema matching the content you want to expose and implement the corresponding resolver.
 It also recommended to have read [the Prismic Core Concepts documentation](https://prismic.io/docs/core-concepts).

 ## Prismic loader API